siom79/japicmp/README.md

 ###Reports###

-Use the maven site plugin to generate the following reports:
+Use the maven site plugin (`mvn site`) to generate the following reports:
  * findbugs
  * checkstyle
  * japicmp